Session 01 - Introduction

 • commit and push

-• (To verify your submission: If you go to the website of the repository, you should see your file in the folder 01-Smaldino-chapter.)
+• (To verify your submission: Go to the website of the repository, and check whether your file is in the folder homework/01-Smaldino-chapter.)

 You can answer in English or in German.
 Most questions can be easily answered in one sentence.
 Feel free to copy and paste the relevant sentences from the paper.
 If you are tempted to use ChatGPT, better don’t do the homework at all (after all, the goal of this exercise is that you learn something, not that you make your lecturer happy).